Engaging Professionals at Ithaca College (EPIC)

 Note: Participants must obtain approval from their supervisor to be considered for this program.

 Session Dates for Fall 2015:

 Sessions are held in the Peggy Ryan Williams Center.

 Certificate Requirements: Attendance and successful completion of all sessions is required to receive a certificate of completion.

-Please fill out the form below to apply for Spring 2015.
+Please fill out the form below to apply for Fall 2015.